Editorial discipline and sourcing

 Self-published research outputs

-Get a DOI (free via Zenodo) for any Candid-authored research artifact (white papers, downloadable reports, methodology documents).
+Get a DOI (free via Zenodo) for any self-authored research artifact (white papers, downloadable reports, methodology documents).
 The DOI persists even if the original URL changes.

 Why verbatim quote is the highest-leverage step